Our outstanding therapy staff consists of approximately 50 full and part-time physical, occupational and speech therapists with a

 Jessica received physical therapy many times as a child for sports injuries and found herself drawn to the profession due to her love for science and desire to help improve people’s daily lives.
 She is passionate about ensuring that children can attain their fullest potential.

-Jessica enjoy's working with all diagnoses and utilizing evidence-based interventions.
+Jessica enjoys working with all diagnoses and utilizing evidence-based interventions.
 She has experience working with children who have a variety of diagnoses including sports injuries, orthopedic disorders, developmental delay, torticollis, and neurological disorders.
 She has an interest in adapative sports and adaptive equipment, as both allow children to participate alongside their peers.

 Jessica is currently working towards her PhD in Physical Therapy in order to conduct research and teach future PTs once she earns her degree.
+She has completed formal continuing education training in NDT and torticollis management.

 Austin Community College